Davon-Rolage/Poetriumph/README.md

 ```
 * Create a `.env.dev` with the same values as `.env` except `SQL_HOST` and `WORKERS_RUNNING`:
 ```
-SQL_HOST=localhost
-WORKERS_RUNNING=

-# You may remove these variables at all
+SQL_HOST=postgres
+WORKERS_RUNNING=1
 ```
-`.env.dev` is utilized in conjunction with `docker-compose-lite.yml`, which includes only a PostgreSQL container with port 5432 exposed.
-The `WORKERS_RUNNING` environment variable is employed to skip tests involving Celery workers, such as sending emails during account activation.
+`.env.dev` is used in combination with `docker-compose.yml`, which includes Redis and Celery containers.
+The `WORKERS_RUNNING` environment variable is used to run tests involving Celery workers which would otherwise be skipped, such as sending emails during account activation and password reset.

 > By default, `django-admin startproject` creates an insecure `SECRET_KEY` (see [Django docs](https://docs.djangoproject.com/en/5.0/ref/checks/#:~:text=connections%20to%20HTTPS.-,security.W009,-%3A%20Your%20SECRET_KEY%20has)).
 Generate a secure Django secret key for your project:
 ```